Kakamotobi/Learned/JS/Asynchronous/Async.md

     input.value = ""; // reset form input
     ```
 - For processes that take a long time, we pass a callback function, which will be executed at the appropriate time after the time has passed.
-  - The callback function that has been passed in is what we want the browser to remind JS of.
+  - **_The callback function that has been passed in is what we want the browser to remind JS of._**
-    - Ex: “Hey browser, set this timer for me and when you’re done, give me this callback back.”
+    - Ex: “Hey browser, set this timer for me and **when you’re done, give me this callback back.**”
-    - Hence, JS is not hung up on what that callback function does, until the browser returns it to JS.
+    - Hence, JS is not hung up on the async operation, until the browser returns the callback to JS.
     - This is why callbacks are used frequently (for things that require asynchronous functions, which take time).
   - Example
     ```js